tkokko95/EasyINO/README.md

   *-p, --arduinopath [path]*

-  	Sets the path to arduino-cli (by default assumes that it's in PATH)
+  	Sets the path to arduino-cli, needed if it's not in your PATH

 # Requirements
   * [arduino-cli](https://github.com/arduino/arduino-cli)